 - Your plan for this week?
-The purpose of this question is to highlight the most important things to get done this week in order to meet our targets.
+The purpose of this question is to highlight the most important things to get done this week to meet our targets.

 - How can others help you?
-With this question, I want to give an opportunity to discuss any areas where team members can help each other.
+With this question, I want to allow discussing any areas where team members can help each other.

 - Keep track of agreed and open tasks, their schedule, and those who are responsible for them.
 Ensure that everyone can access the task list, and keep it up to date for upcoming meetings.